Internal Communication in International Companies: Succeeding

 Building a Dashboard That Helps Decide

 A good dashboard is not a museum of numbers.
-It must answer a few operational questions:
+It must answer some operational questions:

 - Which countries or teams are falling behind?